Regulators approve North Dakota section of planned 5-state Midwest carbon dioxide pipeline

 But the company cannot start construction in Iowa until it has route approvals from both Dakotas and approval for underground storage in North Dakota, among other requirements.
 The Iowa panel’s decision sparked lawsuits in opposition.

-Christmann said the permit has no restrictions based on what any other states do.
+Christmann said the North Dakota permit has no restrictions based on what any other states do.

 The North Dakota panel had denied Summit a siting permit in August 2023.
 The regulators said Summit hadn’t sufficiently addressed several issues, including geologic instability, wildlife areas, cultural resource impacts and some landowner concerns.